A guide to ex gratia payments

 Keep in mind that your employer is under no obligation to make an ex gratia payment, its usually a goodwill gesture.
 If they are offering an ex gratia payment in lieu of a sum they owe you, then it is not an ex gratia payment.

 For example, an employer may owe you $10,000 in outstanding wages but offer an ex gratia payment to settle the matter.
 It is not an ex gratia payment when your employer owes you wages.

 You do not need to sign an agreement or deed to receive the wages or any other entitlement legally owed to you.
 When money is owed to you like wages, you have a valid legal claim, a claim that you can pursue via formal legal proceedings.

 When you are not sure, get advice from an employment law expert about what your employer is asking you to sign.
 They will advise whether you need to sign it or not.
 A lawyer will also let you know if the terms set out in the document are fair.

 What to look for in an ex gratia payment:

 - Within what timeframe the other party will make the payment to you.

 - The conditions of the ex gratia payment; for example, agreeing not to work for a competitor or non-disclosure of intellectual property.

 Negotiating ex gratia payments

-Legal advice is a good idea to determine the strength of your case before you even consider formal legal proceedings.
+Seek legal advice to gauge the strength of your case and the likelihood of success before taking steps to initiate formal legal proceedings.